-You'll owe capital gains tax when you receive CRT payments, but, because the payments are spread over time, much of the liability will be deferred.
-Plus, only a portion of each payment will be attributable to capital gains; some will be considered tax-free return of principal.
+You may owe capital gains tax when you receive the payments, but, because the payments are spread over time, much of the liability will be deferred.
+Plus, a portion of each payment might be considered tax-free return of principal.
 This may help you reduce or avoid exposure to the 3.8% NIIT and the 20% top long-term capital gains rate.